esuarezd/microgridml/README.md

 1. [adam](./adam) config and data files to monitor and control the sensor of the solar panels.
 1. [cergogx](./cerbogx) config and data files to monitor and control the bms, solarcharger and inverters.
 1. [Data](./Data) Folder with CSV data files to load into the application.
 In here the students add the data files provided by the course staff to complete the laboratory.
-1. [Docs](./Docs) Folder with the report, data table and other documentation.
-In here the students add their project report, data tables and other files to complement their code implementation.
+1. [location](./location) Folder with the config files about the location of the physical framework.

 [Back to top](#microgrid-ml)